graste/dotfiles-etc/README.md

 - `LC_IDENTIFICATION` metadata about the locale information
 - `LC_ALL` override over all the other locale environment variables (applications use this variable if it's set, regardless of other variables' values)

+## Sources of inspiration

+- The customized git status information prompt was adapted from there: https://github.com/magicmonty/bash-git-prompt
+- various dotfiles of other people